Mom Fights To Hold On To Her Child

 Frequently Asked Questions

-Why are empty-handed skills important for parents?
+When are empty-handed fighting skills necessary for self-defense?

 More Self Defense Videos You Might Like